-So, what better time than now to make your members feel more appreciated?
-It will go a long way toward delivering a great member experience and keeping members around for the long-term.
+What better time than the present to make your members feel more appreciated?
+Taking time to say you appreciate your members will go a long way toward delivering a great member experience and boosting member retention.

-Bear in mind that sending members an automated “thanks” message for renewing their dues or registering for an online event is common courtesy and a nice gesture.
-But, it won’t necessarily register in members’ minds as anything more than a confirmation of a transaction.
+Remember that sending members an automated “thank you” message for renewing their dues or registering for an online event is a common courtesy and a kind gesture.
+Showing you care about your members will help your association significantly impact the member experience.

 One of the key factors in increasing association membership retention rates and engagement is a strategic approach.
 A comprehensive plan for everything from outreach to onboarding and ongoing engagement can keep your members interested and involved in your organization.
 Developing a membership retention strategy can also give you the tools to achieve positive outcomes in multiple areas and ensure you give your members support and recognition for their contributions.